matthewmueller/rfcs/text/0000-migrations.md

 ## Filenames & order of execution

-Prisma would provide the opionation of calling migration files like this:
+Prisma has an opinionated naming scheme for migration file.

 `TIMESTAMP-script.ts`, where TIMESTAMP is a unix timestamp.
 The order in which Prisma reads the migration files is determined by a lexicographical ordering of the file names.